Applying the science of supply chains to the art of talent management

 So the covid shock had an uneven effect across sectors.
 Some industries were experiencing insufficient demand and unemployment, while others were doing economically very well and experiencing shortages (and inflationary pressures as a result).
 This uneven pattern results in structural reallocation of people and skills, according to Professor Anseel: “it means people first need to leave jobs, need to reskill or retrain, then seek new employment and learn the ropes of a new job,” he explained.

 “Because it happened across the whole world at the same time, but each individual is taking these decisions only for themselves, is it a very inefficient and slow matching process.
 Think of it as a very large puzzle that suddenly gets tossed around and every single piece of the puzzle needs to find a new place in a new picture.
-On top of all that, we had closed borders, education systems that got disrupted, internship and training programs that got canceled.
+On top of all that, we had closed borders, education systems that got disrupted, internship and training programs that got cancelled.
 You can see how this is basically a failed supply chain.
 The normal way of how organisations would identify, recruit, select, onboard and train people got completely disrupted.”

 Read more: How has Airbnb’s "live and work anywhere" policy really worked?